WWE Raw live results: Gunther speaks ahead of John Cena’s final match

 Erik and Ivar blocked early dive attempts by Styles and Dragon Lee.
 Erik drove Dragon into the barricade, and Ivar squished Styles into the side of the ring ahead of a break.

 They worked over Styles until Dragon Lee got a hot tag and ran wild after a break.
 With Erik hanging upside down in the ropes (holding himself up), Dragon Lee hit a double foot stomp—a spot we saw in the opening match.
-(It’s ok to repeat spots, but maybe not that one.)
+(It’s ok to repeat spots, but not that one.)

 There was an ill-advised spot where Dragon Lee hoisted Ivar up on his shoulders for something, but he collapsed.
 The crowd cheered as Lee hoisted Ivar up again on his shoulders.
 He stumbled again, and Ivar tried to make up for it by pretending to counter.
 Dragon Lee tried it a third time and hit an accidental DVD that didn’t look like much.
 (The crowd was very forgiving.)